BritishGeologicalSurvey/Groundhog/docs/main-content/userguide.md

 *Photo by Hosea Georgeson on Unsplash*

-## About Groundhog
+### About Groundhog

 BGS Groundhog Desktop (Groundhog) is geological software created and maintained by a team at the British Geological Survey.
 It is available in two versions, (1) ***Community*** and (2) ***Professional***.

+#### Community

-***Community*** is free-to-use, including for commercial applications, under the UK Open Government Licence.
+Is free-to-use, including for commercial applications, under the UK Open Government Licence.
 You can use it to import and explore your site geological data such as maps and boreholes.
 It allows you to create custom borehole log templates, develop map line-work and draw geological cross-sections.

+#### Professional

-***Professional*** includes all of the features of Community and adds a range of modelling capability.
+Includes all of the features of Community and adds a range of modelling capability.
 Use it to create annotated, conceptual site models.
 You can also use it to develop full 3D geological framework models.
 Professional requires a digital activation key which is available from our commercial reseller, Land Quality Management [www.lqm.co.uk](http://www.lqm.co.uk)

-This user guide covers both versions.
+?> This user guide covers both versions.
 Please note that not all features described here are available in all versions of the software.
-Where a particular feature relates only to the Groundhog Professional version it will be highlighted like this:
+Where a particular feature relates only to the Groundhog Professional version it will be highlighted like this: "*Professional*"

-*Professional*

 Groundhog is currently BETA software and not all of the available features of Groundhog are necessarily documented in this guide.
 Whilst